WaveDiffusion: Joint Latent Diffusion for Physically Consistent Seismic and Velocity Generation: Appendix

+{\textbf{Vector Quantization:} The VQ layer discretizes the continuous latent vectors into a finite codebook (with an embedding dimension of 32 and a codebook size of 8192).
+This discretization helps capture structured patterns and long-range dependencies between seismic data and velocity maps.}

-The VQDAE uses separate convolutional encoder-decoder branches that are constructed by ResNet blocks~\cite{he2016deep} for seismic and velocity data.
-The channel multipliers of the ResNet blocks are set to [1, 2, 2, 4, 4] for velocity maps and [1, 2, 2, 4, 4, 4, 4, 8, 8] for seismic data.
-The resolution for velocity maps is 64, while for seismic data it is [1024, 64].
-The latent dimension \(z\) is [16, 16], and the number of residual blocks is set to 3.
-The model was trained with a base learning rate of $4.5 \times 10^{-4}$.
-It uses an embedding dimension of 32 and an embedding codebook size of 8192.
-The VQDAE employs a perceptual loss combined with a discriminator.
-The discriminator starts training at step 50001 with a discriminator weight of 0.5 and a perceptual weight of 0.5.
+\textbf{Architectural Details:} {The encoder and decoders are implemented as convolutional encoder-decoder networks using ResNet blocks~\cite{he2016deep}.
+For velocity maps, the channel multipliers are set to \([1, 2, 2, 4, 4]\) with an output resolution of 64.
+For seismic data, the multipliers are \([1, 2, 2, 4, 4, 4, 4, 8, 8]\) with resolutions \([1024, 64]\).
+The latent feature map \(z\) has dimensions \([16, 16]\), and 3 residual blocks are used.
+The model is trained with a base learning rate of \(4.5 \times 10^{-4}\) and employs a perceptual loss combined with an adversarial loss.
+The discriminator begins training at step 50001 with weights of 0.5 for both the discriminator and perceptual loss components.}